Identification, Images, & Information

 Habitat

-most larvae live in the soil
+Most larvae live in the soil

-adults may be attracted to artificial light
+Adults may be attracted to artificial light

 Food

-early instar larvae feed on plant detritus, decaying wood, or fungi; later instars bore into roots or stems of woody plants, or feed on moss, and the leaves of grasses and other herbaceous plants
+Early instar larvae feed on plant detritus, decaying wood, or fungi; later instars bore into roots or stems of woody plants, or feed on moss, and the leaves of grasses and other herbaceous plants.

-adults cannot feed because they lack mouthparts
+Some adults cannot feed because they lack mouthparts.

 Remarks